gbgabiola/progress/courses/edx/understanding-technology.md

   </html>
   ```
 - `action="https://www.google.com/search"` method="get" means "get me https://www.google.com/search"
-- Inside the form, we can have `<input/>` tags
+- inside the form, we can have `<input/>` tags
-  - These can have name, type, value, and text attributes
+  - these can have name, type, value, and text attributes
-- This implementation punts the searching to Google
+- this implementation punts the searching to Google
 - The browser uses the HTML form to assemble a URL
   - `https://www.google.com/search?q=cats`
 - `?` in the URL means "Hey Server!
 Here comes my HTTP parameters!"
-  - A URL may have multiple parameters separated by `&`
+  - a URL may have multiple parameters separated by `&`

 ### css0.html

-- Let’s make our webpages more pretty
 - CSS (Cascading Style Sheets) allows us to style our webpages
-  - In contrast, HTML allows us to structure our webpages
+  - in contrast, HTML allows us to structure our webpages
   ```html
   <!DOCTYPE html>
   <html lang="en">